steelbreeze/state.cs/CONTRIBUTING.md

 ## Reporting issues

 We only accept issues that are bug reports or feature requests.
-Bugs must be isolated and reproducible problems that we can fix within the stte.cs core.
+Bugs must be isolated and reproducible problems that we can fix within the state.cs core.
 Please read the following guidelines before opening any issue.

 1. **Search for existing issues.** You'd help us out a lot by first checking if someone else has reported the same issue.
 Moreover, the issue may have already been resolved with a fix available.